 Young people are the future of American politics, and our power begins with knowledge and civic engagement.

 Kayla Turner: Director of Organization & Events

 Kayla Turner is a political commentator and activist.
 As the daughter of Jamaican immigrants, her main political concentrations are immigration reform, prison reform, and women’s rights.
 Turner spends most of her time using her voice, as she is a public speaker, singer, and student council member.
 She enjoys that her platform allows her to speak on behalf of underrepresented individuals.
-Turner currently resides in Middleboro, Massachusetts and attends Sacred Heart High School in Kingston, Massachusetts.
+Turner currently resides in Middleboro, Massachusetts, and studies at Syracuse University, majoring in Neuroscience.

 Jacob Hays: Chief Financial Officer

-Jacob Hays is a high school student in Metro Atlanta.
-Hays is a student-athlete, participating in basketball, XC, and track.
-He is a member of DECA and Model UN.
+Jacob Hays is a student at the University of Georgia planning to major in English Education with a minor in Human Services and English Literature.
+He also works as a writing tutor.
 He enjoys the outdoors, literature, and music.
-His main political concerns are UBI, Medicare, and the legalization of marijuana.
+His main political concerns are Medicare expansion, UBI, and the legalization of marijuana.